Experts see ‘desperation’ in ‘flailing’ Putin’s war leadership shuffle

 Amid the on-the-ground battle, Russia on Saturday also renewed missile attacks on several Ukrainian cities for the first time in nearly two weeks, a barrage that continued into Monday.

-Among the worst hit was Ukraine’s fourth largest city Dnipro, with at least 40 people including three children dead after a Kremlin cruise missile struck an apartment block, one of the deadliest single attacks of the war, according to Ukrainian officials.
+Among the worst hit was Ukraine’s fourth largest city Dnipro, with at least 40 people, including three children, dead after a Russian cruise missile struck an apartment block, one of the deadliest single attacks of the war, according to Ukrainian officials.
 Another 75 individuals were injured in the attack, and 46 are still reported missing.

 The new missile strikes, when viewed with Gerasimov’s new role, seem to indicate Russia is stepping up its tactics against Ukraine in a bid to shift the conflict in Moscow’s favor.